-How to Compare Local and Remote Branches
+How to Compare Local and Remote Git Branches

 The local branch exists on the local machine and can be seen only by the local user.
 The remote branch is a branch on a remote location.
-Sometimes, you want to know which files changed between the local and remote repositories.
+Sometimes, you want to know what files are changed between the local and remote repositories.
 In this tutorial, we will show the simplest way of comparing local and remote branches.

 First, type git fetch in the terminal to update the remote-tracking branches: